at thirty-five, the bard observed

 the end is feeling real

-and whatever life is, you want more
+whatever life is, you just want more

 to stem the fear you feel